-The Devereux Meadow Park site is located less than a mile north of downtown and is owned by the City of Raleigh.
-The Parks, Recreation and Cultural Resources Department (PRCR) is developing plans for the implementation of a passive park at the project site.
-The park is proposed to incorporate greenway trails, paths, and the restoration of Pigeon House Branch, an impaired urban stream located on the site.
-The area is currently used as a City maintenance and operations facility.
-A majority of the site is covered by buildings, pavement, relic building slabs, and other infrastructure.
+The City of Raleigh Parks, Recreation and Cultural Resources Department (PRCR) is in the planning and design process for a proposed new urban park in north downtown Raleigh.
+The project site, known informally for many years as "Devereux Meadow", is a 14-acre City of Raleigh-owned property currently used as a city maintenance yard and vehicle fleet facility.
+The City of Raleigh intends to convert this property into a natural and passive urban park.

+A majority of the site is currently covered by buildings, pavement, relic building slabs, and other infrastructure.
 Testing on the site has identified the presence of contaminated groundwater.
-While these site characteristics provide a number of challenges to park implementation, they also provide opportunities for park features and amenities.
+While these site characteristics provide several challenges to park implementation, they also provide opportunities for park features and amenities.

 The project began in 2017 with PRCR initiating a process to better understand constraints of the site.
-Using feedback from multiple stakeholders and engagement with the general public, three concept alternatives were developed in 2021.
+Using feedback from multiple stakeholders and engagement with the public, three concept alternatives were developed in 2021.
 In 2022, results of an additional round of public engagement along with an improved understanding of site constraints resulted in the development of a concept plan which met the City's project vision.

-The concept plan proposes the 14-acre site be converted into a passive, urban park space.
-The vision offers passive recreation experiences including walking paths, gathering spaces, and scenic natural areas.
+The concept plan proposes the entire site be converted into a passive. urban park space offering passive recreation experiences including walking paths, gathering spaces, and naturalized areas.
 The plan is centered around the restoration of Pigeon House Branch, which includes new alignment of previously culverted portions of the stream in the southern area of the site.

 Key features of the concept plan include:

-- Complete removal of existing buildings and pavement - Site remediation to address contaminated groundwater and soil - Restoration of Pigeon House Branch - Daylighting of the culverted sections of the stream - Relocating a portion of the stream into a natural alignment - Development of a natural and passive park - Pathways and plaza areas - Flexible gathering spaces in open lawns or wooded areas - Various landscape areas including mowed lawns, meadows, ornamental beds, riparian and wooded areas, landscaped buffers, and preservation of an existing oak tree line - Graded landforms - Stormwater management practices to address on-site and off-site stormwater runoff
+- Complete removal of existing buildings and pavement - · Site remediation to address contaminated groundwater and soil

+- Restoration of Pigeon House Branch - Daylighting of the culverted sections of the stream - Relocating a portion of the stream into a natural alignment - Development of a natural and passive park - Pathways and plaza areas - Flexible gathering spaces in open lawns or wooded areas - Various landscape areas including mowed lawns, meadows, ornamental beds, riparian and wooded areas, landscaped buffers, and preservation of an existing oak tree line - Graded landforms - Stormwater management practices to address on-site and off-site stormwater runoff